joffrey-bion/krossbow/README.md

 - `krossbow-stomp-kxserialization`: a superset of `krossbow-stomp-core` adding conversion features using Kotlinx Serialization library
 - `krossbow-websocket-api`: a common WebSocket API that the STOMP client relies on, to enable the use of custom WebSocket clients.
-This also provides a default JS client implementations using the Browser's native WebSocket.
+This also provides a default JS client implementations using the Browser's native WebSocket, and a JVM 11+ implementation using the async WebSocket API.
 - `krossbow-websocket-sockjs`: a multiplatform `WebSocketClient` implementation for use with SockJS servers.
 It uses Spring's SockJSClient on JVM, and npm `sockjs-client` for JavaScript (NodeJS and browser).
-- `krossbow-websocket-spring`: a JVM implementation of the web socket API using Spring's WebSocketClient.
+- `krossbow-websocket-spring`: a JVM 8+ implementation of the web socket API using Spring's WebSocketClient.
 Provides both a normal WebSocket client and a SockJS one.